 Invited to join a celebration of the American release of Grey Goose Interpreted by Ducasse, hosted at the comfortably classy (and wildly acclaimed) Here’s Looking at You restaurant in LA’s Koreatown, I had the opportunity to sit squarely in the center of a constellation of gustatory virtuosity.
 Take a spirit produced by two titans of French food and drink, put it in the hands of one of LA’s best mixologists (Christine Wiseman of Broken Shaker), and bounce the results off a customized menu by one of the city’s most innovative and promising chefs, and you’re in for a treat.

-Aglow from a night full of fabulous food and drink, my conception of what a vodka can be pleasingly shaken (or stirred?), my girlfriend and I walked into the hustle and bustle of Koreatown.
+Aglow from a night full of fabulous food and drink, my conception of what a vodka can be pleasantly shaken (or stirred?), my partner and I walked into the hustle and bustle of Koreatown.
 We meandered to the subway and stepped off at city hall to look over the Christmas decorations, a pleasantly wintry bite in the air.
 Maybe next time I sit by the fire, I’ll trade the whiskey for a vodka.

 Written by Sid Feddema